• Skip to primary navigation

 Whoever first created egg muffins was a genius.
 It had to be a busy mom.
 Even now, you can pick some up with coffee from any number of chain restaurants and coffee shops.
 Of course, you will pay twice as much, or more, for something you could have easily made at home that would have also tasted better and fresher.

-The sausage flavors are the star in this dish, bringing mild spice and deep richness to the table.
+The sausage flavors are the star in this dish for me, bringing mild spice and deep richness to the table.
 But the peppers and onions add liveliness, the cheese adds richness, and the eggs hold everything together in a fluffy, savory embrace.
 Yum!

 I like to make a huge batch of these egg muffins on the weekend, altering the ingredients with different veggies and leftovers.
 Then I freeze them so they’re ready to grab on busy mornings or whenever I want a high-protein snack.
 My silicone muffin trays get plenty of use on those make-ahead days because I love that the eggs don’t stick to them.
 I highly recommend one for breezing through this recipe.